raspberrypilearning/getting-started-scratch/en/step_8.md

 ## Sound

-You can add sound by using `Sound`{:class="block3sound"} blocks to your project.
-Create a continuous background soundtrack, or sounds that happen at regular intervals.
+To add sound to your project, use `Sound`{:class="block3sound"} blocks.
+For example, you can create a continuous background soundtrack, or add sounds that happen at regular intervals.

 ![Labelled Sound tab](images/Scratch-Sound-tab.png){:width="600px"}